 I'm a paleoclimatologist at the Irish Climate Analysis and Research Units at Maynooth University.
 I study how tropical rainfall changed in the past and what changes in the climate system cause periods of droughts and periods of wetter conditions.
 To do this I use stalagmite geochemistry, using the changing chemical composition of layers of stalagmite calcite formed from falling dripwater over thousands of years as a record of how rainfall changed above the cave.
-I've worked in field areas across the world including Indonesia, Australia, Madagascar and the Dominican Republic.
-I started out with a Geology degree at the University of Oxford, did my PhD at The Australian National University and am now a postdoc at the University of Massachusetts Amherst and University College Dublin I am now at Maynooth University.
+I've worked in field areas across the world including Indonesia, Australia and Madagascar.
+I have a Geology degree from the University of Oxford and did my PhD at The Australian National University.
+After postdoctoral positions at the University of Massachusetts Amherst and University College Dublin I am now at Maynooth University.